datarefinery/API-PMH/README.md

 # Contents

 * README.md - this file
+* discussion.md - some background on implementation thoughts
 * javascript - directory contains an early test implementation of an API-PMH server based on Node, Express.js and RethinkDB

 ## API-PMH